ffhighwind/DapperExtraCRUD/README.md

 be synchronized with the database after an insert.
 * [MatchUpdate(value: "getdate()", autoSync: true)] means that the property acts as a Versioning key for updates.
 Updates will fail unless this value matches what is in the database.
 After a successful update the value will be set to 'getdate()'.
-You are better off using a trigger to update a column representing the "last modified time" columns, but this can work as well if you are lazy.
+You are better off using a trigger to update a column representing the "last modified time" columns, but this can work as well.
 * [MatchDelete] means that the property acts as a pseudo-key for deletes.
 The row will only be deleted if the property matches what is in the database.
 * [NotMapped] means that the property should be ignored completely.
 This is should be used on properties that do not map directly to the database.
-* The rest of the columns are ignored for various reasons: _Friends, Friends, NotUsed, BestFriendID, Points, and IsDirty.
+* The following columns are ignored for various reasons: _Friends, Friends, NotUsed, BestFriendID, Points, and IsDirty.
 Only properties with public get/set methods are allowed.
 These properties are only accepted if they are standard SQL types, enums, or classes that implement Dapper.SqlMapper.ITypeHandler.